ZipNZ/ZipCheckout-iOS/README.md

     decisionHandler: @escaping (WKNavigationActionPolicy) -> Swift.Void
   ){}
 ```
-We can see when either the SuccessUrl or FailureUrl are hit to determine what state the order has reached.
+We can see when either the SuccessUrl or FailureUrl are hit and determine what state the order has reached.
 In this example, we display a popup in the parent controller to notify the user on their order status

 ## Trouble shooting